Accelerated Reader Information

 How can I find out how my child is doing?

 In each class, you will find a chart that tracks the progress of all children.
 If you wish to see how close your child is to their target, you may take a look at this chart.
+Also, when children login online you can see their progress towards their target.

 Cookies are small data files that are placed on your computer or mobile device when you visit a website.
 Cookies are widely used by online service providers in order to (for example) make their websites or services work, or to work more efficiently, as well as to provide reporting information.